ulixee/hero/docs/main/BasicClient/AwaitedDOM.base.md

 On each documented class, you can find a list of the unimplemented methods and properties at the bottom.

-## Introducing Supers

-Supers give you access to all properties and methods of dependent classes.

-[INTERFACES:Super]

-Some helpers are added to the Super classes to make using Hero more intuitive.
-Find a list [here](/docs/hero/basic-client/dom-extenders)

 ## Document Interfaces

 [INTERFACES:Document]